 Configuring for first use

-This section will show you how to configure HCP Terraform (or Enterprise) to meet your requirements for delivering IaC services to your internal customers.
+This section shows you how to configure HCP Terraform or Terraform Enterprise to meet your requirements for delivering IaC services to your internal customers.

 Post-installation tasks

-An optional step at the end of automated installation of Terraform Enterprise is the creation of the Initial Admin Creation Token(opens in new tab) (IACT), but further initialization tasks are expected to complete setup.
+An optional step at the end of automated installation of Terraform Enterprise is the creation of the Initial Admin Creation Token(opens in new tab) (IACT), but further initialization tasks complete the setup.
 There are two viable options for post-provision configuration in Terraform Enterprise: API scripts or using the Terraform Provider.
-It is considered best practice to use the Terraform Enterprise provider in order to derive state for the configuration but all configuration can be accomplished via the API.
+The best practice is to use the Terraform Enterprise provider(opens in new tab) to derive state for the configuration.

 SSO and teams